terramate-io/terramate/docs/orchestration.md

 2. Current directory

-Terramate uses the current directory to filter out stacks, ie., limit the scope of the execution, so if you execute `terramate` from the project's root directory, all stacks will be selected, and changing to inner directories in the project structure will select only the child stacks.
+Terramate uses the current directory it is being executed to filter out stacks, ie., limit the scope of the execution, so if you execute `terramate` from the project's root directory, all stacks will be selected, and changing to inner directories in the project structure will select only stacks that are children of the current directory.

 3. Explicit `wants` relationship.